legacy-seismic-data/legacy-seismic-data.github.io/pages/station-bulletin.md

 **Download:** [http://www.isc.ac.uk/printedStnBulletins/index.php](http://www.isc.ac.uk/printedStnBulletins/index.php)

-Instituto Geográifico Nacional (IGN) has created a new, exhaustive catalog of old seismographs operated at Spanish observatory sites.
+In addition, Instituto Geográifico Nacional (IGN) has created a new, exhaustive catalog of old seismographs operated at Spanish observatory sites.
 The catalog describes instruments operating in Spain up to the 1960's which recorded a graphical representation of ground motion.

 **Acknowledgements**
 *an incomplete set of acknowledgements for the above resources*